- Now streaming on Netflix

-- Imelda Staunton, Elizabeth Debicki, Jonathan Pryce and more all confirmed to star
+- Imelda Staunton, Elizabeth Debicki, Dominic West, Jonathan Pryce and more star

-- The show's story will be sailing full speed ahead into the 1990s, meaning it'll likely cover Diana's tragic death
+- The show's story will be sailing full speed ahead into the monarchical chaos of the 1990s

-The Crown season 5, like previous seasons, will blend real-world events with elevated drama – brought to life by an outstanding cast that extends the show's reach far beyond fans of the UK's royal family.
+The Crown season 5, like previous seasons, blends real-world events with elevated drama, and is brought to life by an outstanding cast that extends the show's reach far beyond fans of the UK's royal family.

-Release date: The Crown season 5 is filming now, and will be released on Netflix in November 2022.
+Release date: The Crown season 5 was released on Netflix on November 9, 2022.

-Story: With The Crown season 4 ending in Christmas 1990, expect this next season to explore the end of Charles and Diana's marriage, John Major's time as Prime Minister, and the Queen's annus horribilis in 1992.
+Story: With The Crown season 4 ending in Christmas 1990, this next season explores the end of Charles and Diana's marriage, John Major's time as Prime Minister, and the Queen's annus horribilis in 1992.

-Cast: Imelda Staunton will take on the role of Queen Elizabeth II, with Jonathan Pryce playing Prince Philip, Elizabeth Debicki cast as Princess Diana, Lesley Manville taking on the role of Princess Margaret and Jonny Lee Miller playing John Major.
-In August 2021, Dominic West was added to the cast as Prince Charles.
+Cast: Imelda Staunton takes on the role of Queen Elizabeth II, with Jonathan Pryce playing Prince Philip, Elizabeth Debicki cast as Princess Diana, Dominic West as Prince Charles, Lesley Manville as Princess Margaret and Jonny Lee Miller as John Major.

-The future: The Crown has already been renewed for a sixth and final season, which is apparently set to cover up until the early 2000s.
+The future: The Crown has already been renewed for a sixth and final season, which began filming in 2022.
+Shooting was temporarily put on hold, however, following the death of Queen Elizabeth II in September.

 The Crown season 5 release date

-The wait for new episodes has been longer than usual – but not, surprisingly, because of the ongoing Covid-19 pandemic.
+The wait for new episodes was longer than usual – but not, surprisingly, because of the ongoing Covid-19 pandemic.
 Instead, the show had planned to take a gap year long before the virus began presenting the world of TV and film with numerous challenges.

 The Crown season 5 cast

 The fifth season of The Crown will undergo another sizeable cast shake-up, as the ageing royal family enters the 1990s – The Crown season 4 ended in late 1990, as we'll discuss further down.
-Here's who we know will be appearing so far.
+Here's who we know will be appearing:

 - Imelda Staunton as Queen Elizabeth II